averbraeck/dsol/docs/1-getting-started/eclipse.md

 ## Installing Java (optional -- you can use the Eclipse version)

-For **Windows**, install OpenJDK version 11 (the current LTS = Long Term Support version).
-Download the zip for Java 11 at [https://jdk.java.net/archive/](https://jdk.java.net/archive/) for your operating system.
-You can install a later version of Java, but the current version of DSOL has been developed and tested with Java version 11.
-The best way to install Java is to unpack the Java zip in a folder without spaces in the folder name, e.g., C:\app\jdk11.
-Make sure to add Java to the current 'Path' (on Windows-10 go to Windows Settings - System - About and click 'Advanced Systems Settings' on the right.
+For **Windows**, install OpenJDK version 17 (a current LTS = Long Term Support version).
+Download the zip for Java 17 at [https://jdk.java.net/archive/](https://jdk.java.net/archive/) for your operating system.
+You can install a later version of Java, but the current version of DSOL has been developed and tested with Java version 17.
+The best way to install Java is to unpack the Java zip in a folder without spaces in the folder name, e.g., C:\app\jdk17.
+Make sure to add Java to the current 'Path' (on Windows-10 or Windows-11 go to Windows Settings - System - About and click 'Advanced Systems Settings' on the right.
 Click 'Environment Variables' in the 'Systems Properties' screen.
-Edit the 'Path' entry and add `C:\app\jdk11\bin` as an entry (adapt for your chosen location).
+Edit the 'Path' entry and add `C:\app\jdk17\bin` as an entry (adapt for your chosen location).
 You can move the entry to before 'C:\Windows\system32' to override a Java client in Windows.
-Add or modify an entry `JAVA_HOME` and set the value to `C:\app\jdk11` (adapt for your chosen location).
+Add or modify an entry `JAVA_HOME` and set the value to `C:\app\jdk17` (adapt for your chosen location).
 You can test whether Java works by opening a Command prompt (CMD) and typing `java -version`.
-If Java responds with with version 11, the installation has succeeded.
+If Java responds with with version 17, the installation has succeeded.

-For **MacOS**, install OpenJDK version 11, e.g., using the following instruction: [https://techoral.com/blog/java/install-openjdk-11-on-mac.html](https://techoral.com/blog/java/install-openjdk-11-on-mac.html).
+For **MacOS**, install OpenJDK version 17, e.g., using the following instruction: [https://stackoverflow.com/questions/69875335/macos-how-to-install-java-17](https://stackoverflow.com/questions/69875335/macos-how-to-install-java-17) or [https://docs.oracle.com/en/java/javase/17/install/installation-jdk-macos.html](https://docs.oracle.com/en/java/javase/17/install/installation-jdk-macos.html) or [https://www.codejava.net/java-core/install-openjdk-17-on-macos](https://www.codejava.net/java-core/install-openjdk-17-on-macos).

-For **Debian / Ubuntu** versions of Linux, use the command `sudo apt install openjdk-11-jdk` to install OpenJDK version 11.
+For **Debian / Ubuntu** versions of Linux, use the command `sudo apt install openjdk-17-jdk` to install OpenJDK version 17.
 For

-**CentOS / RedHat** versions of Linux, use the command `sudo yum install java-11-openjdk-devel` or `sudo dnf install java-11-openjdk-devel` to install OpenJDK version 11.
+**CentOS / RedHat** versions of Linux, use the command `sudo yum install java-17-openjdk-devel` or `sudo dnf install java-17-openjdk-devel` to install OpenJDK version 17.
 If you want to know which java installations are available on CentOS / RedHat, type: `yum search jdk` or `dnf search jdk`, and choose the one you want to install.

 ## Creating a new project in Eclipse